-To view a facilitator's biography, please click on the relevant bar.
+To view a facilitator's biography, please click on the facilitator's name.

 Mr. Lim is a Shipping & Logistics Consultant with more than 30 years of experience in various industries, ranging from shipping and logistics to manufacturing.
 He has worked across several multi-national and local companies where he held various portfolios ranging from operations, marketing, commercial, business development and finance to senior management.